SERVING MESA, PHOENIX, Gilbert, TEMPE AND SCOTTSDALE, ARIZONA

-Implant dentistry can be used to replace single teeth, multiple teeth, or even all of your teeth.
+Implant dentistry can replace single teeth, multiple teeth, or even all of your teeth.
 Using dental implants results in permanent replacements, as well as an artificial root that continues to stimulate your jawbone, reducing the risk of bone loss over time.
 They are able to support individual artificial teeth, bridges, and dentures.

 Dental Implant Benefits

 Dental implants act as a replacement for a missing tooth’s root.
 This allows dental implants to prevent structural changes to the jaw that are unavoidable with other types of tooth replacement.

 In addition to preventing jaw shrinkage and collapse, dental implants:

 - Restore complete strength and function to the smile